 Established in 1857, the University of Mumbai (known earlier as University of Bombay) was one of the first three universities in India.
 Its architecture is Venetian Gothic inspired.
-It's possible to take a walk around the campus, and have a peek inside both the University Library and Convocation Hall.
-The University Library has exquisite stained glass windows that have been restored to pristine glory.
+It's possible to take a walk around the campus and have a peek inside both the University Library and Convocation Hall.
+The University Library has exquisitely stained glass windows that have been restored to pristine glory.

 Continue to 12 of 20 below.

 - Where: MG Road, Fort, Mumbai.
 Near the High Court.

 Rajabhai Clock Tower

 Located within the University of Mumbai, the 260-foot high Rajabai Clock Tower is modeled on Big Ben in London.
 The clock tower was designed by Sir George Gilbert Scott, an English architect.
 Completed in November 1878, it took nearly 10 years to build.
 It was named after the mother of a wealthy 19th-century stockbroker who funded its construction.